Barathj121/OneAPI-AI-ML-Models/README.md

       Then you will be good to go

-ii)malaria deetction using cnn with cell images
+# ii)malaria deetction using cnn with cell images

-iii)Anomaly detection using alibi detect in clothe materials
+# iii)Anomaly detection using alibi detect in clothe materials
+      This repository demonstrates anomaly detection in clothing material images using the Alibi Detect library.
+Anomaly detection is essential for identifying unusual patterns or outliers in data, making it valuable for quality control in manufacturing and ensuring product consistency.

+      ->Workflow Overview:
+      Dataset Preparation:

+      The dataset comprises images of clothing materials.
+Good (normal) images are used for training and validation, while any image differing significantly from the norm is considered an outlier.

+      ->Data Preprocessing:

+      Images are loaded, resized, and normalized to prepare them for model training.
+Both good and bad (outlier) images are processed for training and evaluation.

+      ->CNN Architecture Definition:

+      A Convolutional Neural Network (CNN) architecture is designed to encode and decode images.
+The encoder network learns to represent images in a lower-dimensional space, and the decoder network reconstructs the original images from these encoded representations.

+      ->Outlier Detector Creation:

+      An OutlierVAE detector from Alibi Detect is utilized.
+This detector employs a Variational Autoencoder (VAE) architecture for anomaly detection.
+It is trained on the good images and aims to reconstruct them accurately.

+      ->Training the Detector:

+      The detector is trained on the good images dataset.
+The training process involves optimizing the VAE's parameters to minimize the reconstruction error.

+      ->Setting the Threshold:

+      The threshold for outlier detection is defined either manually or using the infer_threshold function, which sets the threshold based on the percentage of instances considered outliers.

+      ->Anomaly Detection and Visualization:

+      The trained detector is used to predict anomalies in both the test set and specific outlier images.
+Visualization functions are used to display instance scores and feature scores, aiding in anomaly identification.

-iv)cats vs dog using cnn with images
+# iv)cats vs dog using cnn with images

-v)Predicting whether a customer will stay or not in bank based on csv data using ANN
+# v)Predicting whether a customer will stay or not in bank based on csv data using ANN

 # How OneAPI helped me
 Using a windows laptop with a mx graphic card training the malaria dataset with 30K images would have been a tiring process but with intel oneAPI it saved really a lot of time and its almost equal to the time run in mac whcih makes worrying about my laptop hardware incompatibility reduntant.